tomgreef/barbershop/README.md

 This will only be installed in the development environment.
 Nodemon will refresh the page everytime we make a change.

 ## API creation
 We will start by modifying the index.js file within the API folder to start creating the server with Express.
+After that we will need to create the models and controllers that will be used in the routes.